RayNieva/OrgWindowsDesktop/README.md

 ![desktop](https://github.com/RayNieva/OrgWindowsDesktop/blob/master/0128171145a.jpg)
 ### Manifesto

+Acknowledging some will disagree especially those that have a vested interest in the credentialing, testing and certification communities.

 I'm quoting a recently upvoted story from Quora
 =begin
 #### "How can I become a very good programmer?